sabvillainy/sabvillainy/README.md

-- 👋 Hi, I’m @sabvillainy.
+### 👋 Hi, I’m @sabvillainy.
 - 👀 I’m interested in software development, game design and AI technologies.
 - 👨‍💻 I’m familiar with Java, C#, SQL, HTML and CSS.
 - 🌱 I’m currently learning the Spring Framework and JavaScript.
-- 🎸 I play electric guitar, bass guitar and drums.
+- 🎸 I play electric guitar, bass guitar, and drums as part of my university's professional music band.
-- 📀 Avid collector of vinyl records, CDs, and cassette tapes.
+- 📀 I’m an avid collector of vinyl records, CDs, and cassette tapes in many music genres.
-- 🎮 Video game nerd always on the lookout for the latest releases and trends.
+- 🎮 I’m a video game nerd who is always on the lookout for the latest releases and trends.
 - 🚀 I want to learn and implement complex data structures and algorithms.
-- 🎯 My biggest dream on my developer career is working for Valve.
+- 🎯 My biggest dream in my developer career is working for Valve.
+- ⚡ Fun fact: My nickname is based from the album ***"Madvillainy"***, which is one of my favourite albums of all time.
+- 💬 Feel free to ask me anything about the topics I mentioned above.
+I love discussing and sharing knowledge on these subjects.

 <!---
 sabvillainy/sabvillainy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.